Sitecore-Hackathon/2020-Drop-Bears/README.md

 # Drop Bears Hackathon Website

-For our submission we have chosed to build the Sitecore Hackathon Website project.
+For our submission we have chosen to build the Sitecore Hackathon Website project.
 This project has the following features:
  - Ability to register via Sitecore Experience Forms
  - Use of workflow for moderation and approvals